Anki vs Quizlet: Best Flashcard App for Studying [2026]

 | Best for | Long-term retention | Quick study sessions | Competitive daily practice |

 Here’s why this matters.
-FSRS was published in 2023 as an evolution of the SM-2 algorithm, the one Piotr Wozniak built for SuperMemo in the late 1980s.
+FSRS was first published in 2023 as an evolution of the SM-2 algorithm.
+That’s the one Piotr Wozniak built for SuperMemo in the late 1980s.
 SM-2 uses the same formula for everyone.
 FSRS learns your personal memory from your own review history and adapts.

 Did you know?
 Anki’s name comes from 暗記, the Japanese word for “memorization.”
 Damien Elmes built the first version in 2006 to study Japanese kanji.
 The oldest file he could find was dated October 5th, 2006, so that became Anki’s official birthday.

 Key takeaway: Hermann Ebbinghaus showed in 1885 that memory decays exponentially without review.
 FSRS resets the forgetting curve at the optimal moment.
-Memory Score doesn’t.
+Memory Score does it inside a session.
+The 3-stage Mems system in LearnClash does it across days, then weeks, then months.

 For a full breakdown of the forgetting curve and how to apply it, see our deep dive on the science behind spaced repetition.

 Verdict: Anki wins, not close.
-FSRS 6 is the most advanced consumer spacing algorithm, it’s free, and it’s the default.
+FSRS-7 is the most advanced consumer spacing algorithm, it’s free, and it’s the default.
 Quizlet’s Memory Score is a locked side feature that most students never see.

 Content: AnKing Decks vs 500M User Sets

 Anki has a smaller but heavily curated deck library.
-Community mega-decks like AnKing (30,000+ cards for US medical school), Zanki, and Core 6K (Japanese vocabulary) are maintained by volunteers and verified by thousands of users.
+Community mega-decks like AnKing Step Deck (30,000+ cards for US medical school), Zanki, and Core 6K (Japanese vocabulary) are maintained by volunteers and verified by thousands of users.
 Quizlet has 500 million user sets with no verification.
 Quizlet wins on raw volume.
 Anki wins on signal-to-noise for serious subjects.
+LearnClash generates questions on any topic at every difficulty, so you don’t have to pick between curated and unvetted.

 Anki’s library is small but curated.
 Quizlet’s is huge but unvetted.
 Different trade-offs for different users.